 Sensing an opportunity to use this discovery for the benefit of patients, Professor Hurley pioneered Quadruplex Master Switch Technology (QMST) to enable the development of medicines that fight disease through the control of gene expression.

 In QMST's early days, finding both potent and selective medicines seemed impossible.
-In 2006, Professor Hurly dedicated his research to solving this problem.
-Since 2014, he has released a flurry of papers describing new quadraplex applications against many of the most important targets in cancer and other diseases.
+In 2006 Professor Hurley dedicated his research to solving this problem.
+Since 2014 he has released a flurry of papers describing new quadraplex applications against many of the most important targets in cancer and other diseases.
 This latest research is the basis for the founding of Reglagene.